These Dinnerware Sets Are Versatile Enough to Go From Takeout Nights to Dinner Parties

 Best Gold Rim Dinnerware Sets

 Dinnerware trimmed in gold may bring to mind memories of formal dinners at one’s grandparents’ home, but that doesn’t mean we dislike it.
 On the contrary, it’s an incredibly elegant style, especially when applied with a contemporary touch.
-This 16-piece set at Neiman Marcus delivers an elevated border, and a more affordable Bed Bath & Beyond set offers a lovely take on the detail.
+This 16-piece set from Neiman Marcus delivers an elevated border, and a more affordable Bed Bath & Beyond set offers a lovely take on the detail.
 The organic shape lends a more modern feel to what could read as stuffy—and buyers agree.
 One comments, “They are slightly different from a basic round plate; however, I like the uniqueness.
 I have tested these dishes in the dishwasher and so far they passed the test and washed perfectly.
 This is a beautiful set, and I have decided I am going to use them for decoration and special occasions when setting my table.”

 Best Maximalist Dinnerware Sets